LinneaToth/UXUI/README.md

 - **Design documents** for pin-pointing the design through colour schemes, typography and mannerism
 -

-## Snapshots from the course, material made by me in group assignments
+## Snapshots from the course
+Material made by me in group assignments!
 |||
 |-|-|
 | ![Mockup made by me, of an index view in a toy library app](./img/leksaksbibliotek_register_mockup.png) | ![Mockup made by me, of an dashboard in a clothing circle app](./img/vandrande_kassar_dashboard_mockup.png) |